The storyline is made up of a bunch of short stories. A common factor, apart from their names, between the stories is ‘birth’ – ‘jananam’.

 I wish to tell more about few more scenes but it will be too early to discuss about it.
 Bejoy makes the film and the characters infinitely rich.
 Lookout for: Trilok (Dulquer), Siva (Dulquer), Rukku (Sruthi Hariharan), Ann Augustine’s character, and Sati (Sai Tamhankar).

 On the downside: Romantic dialogues (Malayalam) was more like a direct translation from Tamil – in Malayalam it tends to go bit loosy at times.
 Especially in the romantic/couple portions in ‘Siva’ and ‘Shekhar’.
 The dubbing for Sruthi Hariharan could have been better.
-The emotion she expresses through eyes deserved better sound.
+The emotion she expresses through eyes deserved better voice.

 The hero/s and characters of Bejoy Nambiar here faces conflicts which are real.
 Bejoy takes a number of completely different likable characters and breathes life into them.
 How many characters, how many actors… it will be a long list to mention all the good performers.
 For a film of this magnitude the cast had to be perfect for the roles.
 To consolidate in one sentence – Acting is sublime and masterful.
 The movie had such a great cast.